nwf/dyna/README.md

 -----------

-First, ensure that you have the Haskell platform 2012.2 or later installed either through your favorite package manager (e,g, `apt-get install haskell-platform`) or by installing it stand-alone from the haskell homepage.
+First, ensure that you have the Haskell platform 2012.2 or later installed either through your favorite package manager (e.g., `apt-get install haskell-platform`) or by installing it stand-alone from the haskell homepage.

 This is enough to get you the compiler up and running.
-In order execute programs, you'll need to set up the Python backend up.
-For that you'll need to have the following:
+In order execute programs, you'll need to set up the Python backend.
+For that you'll need `Python 2.7+` and the following python modules

-    * Python 2.7+

-The python modules required

     $ easy_install ipython